What is a Botnet: Usage and Prevention

 • If unknown programs consume a large amount of processing power on your device.

-• If you are utilizing bandwidth, even with all the programs connected to the Internet are closed.
+• If you are utilizing bandwidth, even if all the programs connected to the Internet are closed.

-• If you are frequently being presented with captchas when visiting sites.
+• If you encounter CAPTCHAs when visiting sites.

 • If you are blocked entirely from some sites, this might indicate that your IP is on a blocklist for carrying out spam attacks or DDoS.